jakebobu/world-bank/README.md

 The data consists of 10293 rows and 409 columns after the first round of culling and reorientation.
 There are 219 countires, each having 47 associated years.

 Data preprocessing was a significant undertaking utilizing pandas, and was carried out in stages.
-* First each of the three data sets was cut down to years of interest 1970 to 2016, then reoriented (src/reiorient.py) and combined to create a single table the table of country year multi indexes all of its corresponding features (src/joining.py).
+* First each of the three data sets was cut down to years of interest 1970 to 2016, then reoriented [src/reiorient.py](https://github.com/jakebobu/world-bank/blob/master/src/reorient.py) and combined to create a single table the table of country year multi indexes all of its corresponding features [src/joining.py](https://github.com/jakebobu/world-bank/blob/master/src/joining.py).
-* The resulting data set is scaled so that any feature with a five order of magnitue differnce between the 90th percentile and 10th percentile is on the log scale, then all the features are normalized (src/impute_validation.py).
+* The resulting data set is scaled so that any feature with a five order of magnitue differnce between the 90th percentile and 10th percentile is on the log scale, then all the features are normalized [src/impute_validation.py](https://github.com/jakebobu/world-bank/blob/master/src/impute_validation.py).
 * This data set with about 7% missing values is the data set that model type one is built for.
-* Then a linear combination of k nearest neighbors imputation and bi-directional eponentially weighted moving average imputation is used to fill the missing values (src/impute_validation.py), this data set is what model type 2 is built on.
+* Then a linear combination of k nearest neighbors imputation and bi-directional eponentially weighted moving average imputation is used to fill the missing values [src/impute_validation.py](https://github.com/jakebobu/world-bank/blob/master/src/impute_validation.py), this data set is what model type 2 is built on.
-* Then a pricipal component analysis reconstruction of the data set with 17 eigenvectors produces the data set that model type 3 is built on (src/make_pca.py).
+* Then a pricipal component analysis reconstruction of the data set with 17 eigenvectors produces the data set that model type 3 is built on [src/make_pca.py](https://github.com/jakebobu/world-bank/blob/master/src/impute_validation.py).

 ## Preliminary results

 ![Elbow Plot](https://github.com/jakebobu/world-bank/blob/master/elbow_plot_25_clusters.png)
-As can be seen in the above plot there is not a distinct elbow and the silhouette scores in (silhouette_scores_by_number_of_clusers) there is not a distinct place that the clustering of M1 is calling out as a 'correct' number of clusters.
+As can be seen in the above plot there is not a distinct elbow and the silhouette scores in [silhouette_scores_by_number_of_clusers](https://github.com/jakebobu/world-bank/blob/master/silhouette_scores_by_number_of_clusers) there is not a distinct place that the clustering of M1 is calling out as a 'correct' number of clusters.
 I chose 19 as it had enough clusters to provide context for its members while being small enough to not just be the break down we see represented on a regular basis (four clusters, the peak of the silhouette scores is mostly just devisions of wealth and size that are already pretty apparent)

 |Models Compared|Fowlkes Mallows|Normed Mutal Info|
 | ------------- |:-------------:| ---------------:|